campbell17/campbell17-v2/journal/draft-unexpected-cure-for-road-rage.md

 - Story about getting cutoff on the way back from the airport recently and feeling nothing - this will be part of the juxtaposition between old vs. new ways of dealing with the same events
 - What's the difference?
 When did I change?
 - In conjunction with my rage, I was also reckless.
 A speeder.
-- This used to be simple single guy shit.
+- This used to be simple single guy shit. (as I write these stories out, seems eh' s'deeper) But...
-But...
 - Then I had kids.
 A wife.
 A family.
 Therefore...
 - I had to cut that shit out.
 But I liked to speed...
 Therefore I continued speeding.
-But I got caught. a 70 in a 50 according to my driving record, but I think the officer was generous.
+But I got caught.
+89 in a 45.
 Therefore...
 The cop asked me what possible explanation I could have for going that fast.
 I gave him a single word, posed as a question: "immaturity?"